logpoint/pySigma-backend-logpoint/README.md

 ### Sigma CLI

-#### Installation
+#### Requirements

-**Requirements**

-To use Sigma CLI (the Sigma Rule Converter) and its underlying library, ensure you have Python version 3.8 or higher installed.
+1. To use Sigma CLI (the Sigma Rule Converter) and its underlying library, ensure you have Python version 3.8 or higher installed.

-**Using pip**
+2. Install **sigma-cli**, command line tool for sigma rule conversion
 ```bash
 pip3 install sigma-cli
 ```

-**Install the Logpoint Plugin**

-After installing Sigma CLI, you need to add the Logpoint backend plugin.
+3. After installing Sigma CLI, you need to add the **Logpoint backend plugin**.
 Choose one of the following methods:

 ```bash
 sigma plugin install logpoint